puppetlabs/puppet-docs/source/puppet/3.7/reference/services_agent_unix.markdown

 When running without root permissions, most of Puppet's resource providers cannot use `sudo` to elevate permissions.
 This means Puppet can only manage resources that its user can modify without using `sudo`.

-Out of the core resource types listed in the [type reference][], the following resource types are available to non-root agents:
+Out of the core resource types listed in the [resource type reference][], the following are available to non-root agents:

 * `cron` (only non-root cron jobs can be viewed or set)
 * `exec` (cannot run as another user or group)